olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

         qml.CNOT(wires=[i, i + 1])
 ```

 The next two lines of code define the backend for the PennyLane part of the code.
-The first sets the dev variable to the `lightning.kokkos` device/simulator.
+The first sets the `dev` variable to a specific PennyLane "device" or "backend" to run the Quantum portions on.
+In this case we're using the `lightning.kokkos` simulator.
 Quantum simulators are a classical computer's way of simulating a quantum computer.
-The `kokkos` simulator allows us to run this code on AMD GPUs using the [Kokkos](https://kokkos.org/kokkos-core-wiki/) programming model (as opposed to something like CUDA or HIP).
+The `lightning.kokkos` simulator allows us to run this code on AMD GPUs using the [Kokkos](https://kokkos.org/kokkos-core-wiki/) programming model (as opposed to something like CUDA or HIP).
 Yes, this code works on real quantum backends, and this is the line of code where you can make that happen, but it is extremely inefficient due to queueing latency to cloud-based backends -- especially when multiple GPUs would need to wait in the queue (i.e., that latency problem is a bit better when only using 1 GPU, but still has non-negligible overhead).

-The next line tells the simulator that torch (PyTorch) will be used in the code, so the interface is reset to allow for the various PyTorch commands.
-Whether you are using a real quantum backend or not, this line would be needed.
+The next line tells the simulator that `torch` (PyTorch) will be used in the code, so the interface is set to allow for PennyLane to integrate with the various PyTorch data structures and commands.
+Whether you are using a real quantum backend or not, this line would be needed, as the non-quantum portions of the code will be using PyTorch.

 ```python
 dev = qml.device("lightning.kokkos", wires=n_qubits)
 @qml.qnode(dev, interface="torch")
 ```

-The next function combines the previous three to make a quantum network.
-This function, as will be shown later in the code, takes inputs from the data and previous layers and put them back into the quantum circuit.
+The next `quantum_net` function combines the previous three to make a quantum network.
+This function, as will be shown later in the code, takes inputs from the data and previous layers and puts them back into the quantum circuit.
 More will be noted below.

 ```python
 def quantum_net(q_input_features, q_weights_flat):